ismetkizgin/nodejs-restapi-project/readme.md

 # MyFIS RESTFUL API Project

-The REST API used in MyFIS projects works on the domain given on the right, in line with the requests made with certain parameters.
-The operating methods of the REST API project are given below.
+Deploy methods of MyFis REST API project are given below.

 ### Project Publishing Instructions
 The project can be published in two different ways.